dhirajgoyal86/AiDevOps-M3_P2/README.md

-# AiDevOps-M3_P2
+# aidevops-inference2
-Aidevops inference pipeline
+Inference code for aidevops